Runarok/GenAI/README.md

 Welcome to the **GenAI** repository!
 This is a collection of games, projects, and experiments I generated using AI.
 While the core code was created with the help of AI, I dedicated considerable time to refine and modify it to ensure proper functionality.
 This project was born out of my curiosity to see how AI could assist in coding, and the results have been fascinating!

+This entire repository was made during my **freetime in the 5th semester** of university/college, where I had the chance to experiment with AI and see how it could enhance my coding projects in a fun and productive way.

 ## 🚀 Overview

 All projects in this repository are hosted on **GitHub Pages**.
 Feel free to explore and enjoy!